haacked/haacked.com/reviewing-merge-commits.markdown

 That way, someone can do a quick review to make sure the merge doesn't break anything and merge it in.

 However, this runs into some problems as articulated by my quotable co-worker [Paul Betts](http://paulbetts.org/).
-In a recent merge commit PR that I sent, he made the following comment shortly before merging my PR.
+In a recent merge commit PR that I sent, he made the following comment just before he merged my PR.

 ![I have no idea how to review a merge commit](https://f.cloud.github.com/assets/19977/2236359/c3c993ee-9b5b-11e3-8fc3-63c364ca3f08.png)